theMyle/goFS/README.md

 # Go File Sorter
-A simple file sorter made with Go
+A simple CLI app for sorting files